 If SAML authentication is disabled on all the Horizon Connection Server instances in the pod, sync fails.

-- Log in to the Horizon Administrator as a user that has the administrator role.
+- Log in to Horizon Console as a user that has the Administrators role.

 - Configure SAML authentication on the Horizon Connection Server instances.

-See the Horizon 7 documentation for information.Ensure that you specify the FQDN of the Workspace ONE Access service when you configure the SAML Authenticator.Important: The Horizon and Workspace ONE Access servers must be in time sync.
+See the relevant version of the VMware Horizon documentation for information.Ensure that you specify the FQDN of the Workspace ONE Access service when you configure the SAML Authenticator.Important: The Horizon and Workspace ONE Access servers must be in time sync.
 If the servers are not in time sync, when users access a Horizon application or desktop, an invalid SAML message occurs.